WyvernIXTL/crop4mkv/README.md

 ## Usage

-Set crop for a single file.
+Generate and set crop tags for a single file.
 ```pwsh
 crop4mkv PATH_TO_FILE
 ```

-Set Crop for a directory:
+Generate and set crop tags for a directory with powershell:
 ```pwsh
 Get-Childitem -Recurse -Filter *.mkv | foreach { crop4mkv $_.FullName }
 ```

-Use dry run:
+Do not write tag to file:
 ```pwsh
 crop4mkv PATH_TO_FILE --dryrun
 ```

-Skip checking if crop tags allready exist:
+Skip check for existance crop tags:
 ```pwsh
 crop4mkv PATH_TO_FILE --overwrite
 ```

-Use `-LiteralPath` if you are handling unescaped strings and `Path` when handling escaped strings.

-Did I meantion my spite for Powershell?

 ## Prequisites